Master of Public Administration

 Children's Book Author

-Events Coordinator at Texas Robotics
+Events and Communications Coordinator at Texas Robotics

 I grew up in South Texas in a family of k12 public school teachers.
 From a very young age I saw their struggle as educators in providing holistic and comprehensive education to students of all races, genders, abilities, and socioeconomic backgrounds within the content-acquisition-based curriculum expediencies of Texas Public Schools.
 A key part of a holistic education is skills based learning including subjects like financial literacy.